 3. Frozen may be your best option.

 Fresh vegetables might be your best bet for nutrients, but they can be so expensive.
 If you can’t afford fresh vegetables or you simply don’t want to buy them, frozen veggies work just as well.
 Broccoli, green beans and carrots are just a few of the cheapest frozen vegetable options.
 Check the frozen section at your local grocery store, discount store or even the Dollar Tree for low prices.

 As more and more people rely on food stamps to stay alive, more places are accepting them.
 Many farmers markets will now accept food stamps for cold food and other options they have available.
 Vegetable prices are often lower than they are at your local supermarket.
 Additionally, some farmers will bring their “seconds” for a much lower price than their regular fruits and vegetables.
 Seconds are great because they still taste the same, but may have minor blemishes that make it hard for farmers to get sell to grocery chains.
 Some farmer’s markets also offer double-your-money programs that give you twice as much produce for your money when you pay with EBT!

 5. Don’t fall for fast food lies.

 Grabbing a dollar burger from a fast food restaurant might seem like you’re getting a deal, but it’s not very nutritious.
-Fast food isn’t real food!
-It’s not nourishing and it won’t keep you full for a very long time.
-Plus, it’s actually more expensive than eating food you prepared when you look at the comparison.
-If you have kids or you find that you regularly get hungry while you’re driving, keep a bag with some snacks in it.
+Fast food isn’t the best food for your weight loss goals!
+It’s not as nourishing and it won’t keep you full for a very long time.
+Plus, it’s actually more expensive than eating food you prepared when you compare.
+If you have kids or you find that you regularly get hungry while you’re driving, keep a bag with some affordable snacks in it.
 Cheap options like pretzels and dried fruit are great for the car.

 6. Water is your best friend.